 The science calls YIPPING cortical inhibition, a term which describes what occurs when emotions such as fear, anxiety or frustrations dominate.
 It’s first measurable symptom is impaired thinking.
-Its second measurable symptom is loss of co-ordination.
+Its second measurable symptom is a loss of coordination.
 Those two symptoms are classic YIPS.
-An appreciating heart is the cure.
+An appreciating heart is a cure.

 So, if your golf heart holds positive feelings and you can appreciate what Moe gave to Todd to give to us perhaps you’d like to show it by helping us pay it back to Moe’s legacy by contributing to the already-in-production The Feeling of Greatness documentary.
 When you click the link and donate $50 or more, Todd will send you his Golf From Your Heart Video.